 Frank tilts the squeeze chute during branding days

-Following graduation from DU, Frank began his career in the Publicity Department at the Walt Disney Studio.
-He went on to become Public Relations Manager of WED (Walt E. Disney) Enterprises, Walt's "Imagineering" firm for the planning and development of Disneyland, Walt Disney World, and the proposed Mineral King resort in the California Sierra.
-As Walt's representative, he spoke to organizations and interest groups throughout California and maintained favorable relations with members of the news media world-wide.
-He oversaw the development of plans and budgets for the live entertainment aspects of the grand opening of Walt Disney World in Florida.
+Frank began his professional career in the Publicity Department at the Walt Disney Studio.
+He took night courses in journalism and public relations at UCLA and went on to become Public Relations Manager of WED (Walt E. Disney) Enterprises, now the Disney Imaginariness firm, for the planning and development of Disneyland, Walt Disney World, and the proposed Mineral King year-round resort in the California Sierra.
+As Walt's representative, he spoke to organizations and interest groups throughout California and conducted favorable relations with members of the news media world-wide.
+He was being considered for Mineral King's marketing director.
+However, radical environmentalists succeeded in stopping the project through the courts.

-Frank left the Disney organization and established his own public relations and advertising agency in Newport Beach, California.
-That led him into Christian television and film production, and book and magazine publishing.
+Then came a major career change.
+Married and starting a family in the new community of Mission Viejo, California, Frank left the Disney organization and established his own public relations and advertising agency in Newport Beach, California.
+He went on to create television and video productions, and to to publish books and magazines.

-Frank has provided public relations and mass communications services to Christian organizations throughout his career.
-His biography has been published in numerous publications in the United States and other countries, including biographical reference books, among themThe International Who's Who of Intellectuals, Personalities of the Americas, The International Book of Honor, and a score of others.
+He has provided public relations and mass communications services to Christian organizations throughout his career.
+His biography has been published in numerous publications in the United States and other countries, including several biographical reference books, among them The International Who's Who of Intellectuals, Personalities of the Americas, The International Book of Honor, and a score of others.

 Frank assisted William R. Bright, founder of Campus Crusade for Christ, in creating the subsidiary Here's Life Publishers, and served as it's General Manager and Editor-in-Chief.
 He also assisted Bright in writing and publishing two books.

 Now retired, Frank and his brother Dan live near his daughter's family on an historic working cattle and hay ranch in the central Rocky Mountains near Salida, Colorado.